koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

   - immutable infrastructure
 ---
-A few months ago, I received my Steam Deck, the super powerful portable Linux gaming made by Valve, the company behind Steam, and capable of playing Windows games without Windows.
+A few months ago, I received my Steam Deck, the super powerful portable Linux gaming device made by Valve, the company behind Steam, and capable of playing Windows games without Windows.
 Taken by my irresistible desire to tinker with it, I noticed that it uses a read-only root and overlay fs to guarantee the best experience for all the users.
 This is so Smart!
 So I have decided to do something similar on my Raspberry Pi running my NAS to test upgrades before actually upgrading.